SandyRodger/LS170-171/L1_the_internet.md

 - When a network is made of many devices the problem of how to identify where a message came from or is going to becomes real.
 - Situation A: Many devices connected by a hub.
+#### Hubs
 - A hub recevies a message and forwards it to all of the devices on the network.
 If the message wasn't intended for all devices then this isn't ideal.
   - This is where addressing comes in.
   - Every network enabled device has a MAC address.
 These are intended to be unique.
   - MAC addresses are formatted as a sequence of 6 two-digit hexidecimal numbers. eg. `00:40:96:9d:68:0a` with different ranges being assigned to different network hardware-manufacturers.